wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 This article will teach you how to implement bulk SMS throttling in Python using the Django REST framework and the Vonage Messages API.
 The web application we will build in this tutorial will allow you to message multiple users in batches at specified time intervals.

-[Vonage Messages API](https://developer.nexmo.com/messages/overview) allows developers to develop SMS-based applications and implement messaging features in their apps for SMS, WhatsApp, Messenger, etc. [Django](https://www.djangoproject.com/) is a Python framework used for building web applications.
+The [Vonage Messages API](https://developer.nexmo.com/messages/overview) allows developers to develop SMS-based applications and implement messaging features in their apps for SMS, WhatsApp, Messenger, etc. [Django](https://www.djangoproject.com/) is a Python framework used for building web applications.
 [Django REST framework](https://www.django-rest-framework.org/) allows developers to build [RESTful APIs](https://en.wikipedia.org/wiki/Representational_state_transfer) with Django.

 ## Prerequisites